 - Peter O'Toole (with his seventh of eight career nominations, tying him with Richard Burton for the same number of losing nominations) as a former, alcoholic, Hollywood swashbuckler actor named Alan Swann in director Richard Benjamin's My Favorite Year (the film's sole nomination)

 The Best Actress winner was Meryl Streep (with her fourth nomination and second Oscar win) as tormented Polish refugee Sophie Zawistowska in New York, the survivor of the Nazi concentration camps (following her fateful 'choice' between which of her two children would die), who has an unstable relationship with a driven Brooklynite (Kevin Kline) in director/screenwriter Alan J. Pakula's melodramatic film Sophie's Choice (the film's sole Oscar win out of five nominations).

 [Streep's win prevented Jessica Lange from winning both the Best Actress and Best Supporting Actress Oscars this year.
 This was Streep's first Best Actress Oscar following her supporting win in 1979.
 She was nominated consecutively from 1981-1983 as Best Actress.]

 The other Best Actress nominees included:

-- 1964 Oscar-winner Julie Andrews (with her third nomination) as a British singer/transvestite ("a woman impersonating a man impersonating a woman") - the title role in Blake Edwards' Victor/Victoria
+- 1964 Oscar-winner Julie Andrews (with her third nomination) in the title role of Victoria ("a woman impersonating a man impersonating a woman"), a British singer/transvestite in a drag bar, in Blake Edwards' Victor/Victoria

 - 1980 Oscar-winner Sissy Spacek (with her third nomination) as Jack Lemmon's (as Ed Horman) daughter-in-law Beth Horman - a wife whose husband Charles Horman (John Shea) went 'missing and who seeks the truth in Chile in Missing